 Location: 5400 CA-1

 Puerto 27 is a Peruvian restaurant that has been located in the heart of Pacifica for almost 30 years.
-This restaurant sits across the street from Linda Mar beach and has large windows which means you will have a gorgeous view while you dine on your ceviche, lomo, and sip your Pisco.
+This restaurant sits across the street from Linda Mar beach and has large windows offering gorgeous view while you sip on your Pisco Sour, dine on your cevich and lomo saltado.

 I celebrated my 30th birthday here just after returning from Peru and let me tell you – the quality of their food, their attention to details, and their atmosphere had me feeling like I was back in Lima.
 I highly recommend Puerto 27 for a delicious dinner in Pacifica.